vs-ude/fyr-www/content/intro/lang.md

 let str = <string>slice[1:]
 ```

-To get O(1) complexity, the slice start must be equivalent with the start of the underlying array, as in the following exampl.e
+To get O(1) complexity, the slice start must be equivalent with the start of the underlying array, as in the following example.

 ```go
 let slice []byte = [65, 66, 67, 68, 0]